 - fighting;

 - bullying;

-- leaving the school grounds;
+- · leaving the school grounds;

 - swearing/verbal abuse;

 - racist/homophobic comments;

 - deliberate abuse and destruction of school property;

 - biting;

 - exposing private body parts;

-- deliberate assault of staff (verbal or physical);
+- deliberate assault of staff (verbal or physical).

-- any behaviour which is potentially dangerous to the child, other children or adults within the school.

-The Head Teacher or member of the SLT must be informed if any of the above incidents occur.
-Any serious incidents of inappropriate behaviour must be recorded using ABC Sheets (Antecedent, Behaviour, and Consequence).
-These must be shared with Head Teacher so that any potential triggers for certain behaviour can be identified.
+The Headteacher or member of the SLT must be informed if any of the above incidents occur.
+Any serious incidents of inappropriate behaviour must be recorded in the Behaviour Log (in Head teacher's office), along records of how the incident has been followed up i.e. discussion with parents, behaviour book introduced etc...